 Electric shocks while pregnant can also be caused by natural hormonal changes, especially estrogen and progesterone.
 This can not only disrupt the nervous system, causing the neurons to misfire in a form of electric-like shocks, but it also relaxes the ligaments, which can lead to back pain and trigger electric jolts.2

 Other Potential Causes

-Electric shock sensations during pregnancy can potentially be an indication of other medical conditions.
-There are numerous non-pregnancy-related causes of electric shocks, which include vitamin B12 deficiency, back problems, or certain neurological disorders.
+An electric shock feeling during pregnancy can also potentially be an indication of other medical conditions that are independent of pregnancy.
+They might include vitamin B12 deficiency, back problems, or certain neurological disorders, among others.

 If electric shock sensations are accompanied by painful cramping, vaginal spotting, or severe abdominal pain, you should seek medical attention right away as they might signal more serious pregnancy complications.

-Though inevitable for many pregnant women, electric shock sensations can be lessened by incorporating certain helpful practices into daily routines, such as:
+Though the symptom is often inevitable, an electric shock feeling in the stomach while pregnant can often be lessened by incorporating certain helpful practices into one's daily routines, such as:3